 What do I have to do?

 Your appointment letter notes that you must become a dues paying member of the union as a condition of employment.
-Dues are payable to our treasurer and amount to 1% of your course fee (i.e., if your course fee is $7000 your dues obligation is $70).
-We are working on having dues auto deducted but until then, you will be contacted by our treasurer.
-We can accept checks or PayPal.
+Dues amount to 1% of your course fee (i.e., if your course fee is $7000 your dues obligation is $70).
+Please sign your form to have dues auto-deducted if you have not already done so.
+You may also arrange to pay our Treasurer by check.

 What are my dues for?